HMCL-dev/HMCL/README.md

 HMCL is a Minecraft launcher which supports Mod management, game customizing, auto installing(Forge, LiteLoader and OptiFine), modpack creating, UI customizing and so on.

-## Downloads

-Binary version can be found here: https://ci.huangyuhui.net/job/HMCL

-Archives in GitHub releases are built by closed CIs, uploaded here for backup.

 ## Contribution

 If you want to submit a pull request, there're some requirements: